top of page

 Disadvantages - reasons not to do focus groups online

 It may sound like I'm trying to put you off and in a way I am.
 I've met too many students and researchers who are unfamiliar with qualitative methodology that think that focus groups will be a quick, cheap way to get access to lots of data, and online focus groups sound even better.
 However they have forgotten to think about the nature of that data and how they are going to analyse it.
-As I go through the things that will put you off, bear in mind that I'll finish with some ways to minimise or handle some of these problems.
+As I go through the things that will put you off, bear in mind that I'll finish this post with some ways to minimise or handle some of these problems.

 Technology